Nonparametric inference for discretely sampled L\'evy processes: Results

-where $\beta,L,K$ and $\Lambda$ are strictly positive numbers. \end{cnd} This condition is similar to the one given in \cite{gug3} and we refer to the latter for additional discussion.
-When $\beta$ is an integer, the integrability condition on $\phi_f$ is roughly equivalent to $f$ having a derivative of order $\beta.$ The moment condition on $f$ and consequently on $\rho$ is admittedly strong, but on the other hand in mathematical finance it is customary to assume that $\rho$ has a finite exponential moment.
+where $\beta,L,L^{\prime},L^{\prime\prime},K$ and $\Lambda$ are strictly positive numbers. \end{cnd} This condition is similar to the one given in \cite{gug3} and we refer to the latter for additional discussion.
+When $\beta$ is an integer, the integrability condition on $\phi_f$ in Condition \ref{conditionf} is roughly equivalent to $f$ having a derivative of order $\beta.$ The moment condition on $f,$ and consequently on $\rho,$ is admittedly strong, but on the other hand in mathematical finance it is customary to assume that $\rho$ has a finite exponential moment.
+The moment condition in Condition \ref{conditionf} is used to prove an appropriate maximal inequality for $\hat{\phi}$ and its derivatives, see Theorem \ref{thm-ineq}, which constitutes one of the important working tools of the paper.

-\begin{cnd} Let $\sigma$ be such that $\sigma\in(0,\Sigma],$ where $\Sigma$ is a strictly positive number. \end{cnd} Although the case $\sigma=0$ can also be handled, the truncation with $1_{G_t}$ in that case will preclude our estimator from being rate-optimal.
-We concentrate on the case $\sigma>0,$ since it is more interesting from the point of view of applications.
-For the case when $\sigma=0$ is known beforehand we refer to \cite{comte} and \cite{gug}.
+\begin{cnd} Let $\sigma$ be such that $\sigma\in[0,\Sigma],$ where $\Sigma$ is a strictly positive number. \end{cnd} For the case when $\Sigma=0,$ that is to say when $\sigma=0$ is known beforehand, we refer to \cite{comte} and \cite{gug}.
+Observe that in general $\sigma$ determines how fast the characteristic function $\phi_{X_1}$ decays at plus and minus infinity, because as it is easy to see, one has

+The knowledge of $\Sigma,$ which we will assume, gives us a lower bound on the rate of decay of $\phi_{X_1}$ at plus and minus infinity (uniformly in $\sigma\in[0,\Sigma]$).